3D-Printed Clock

 NOTE: This video was removed based on Peter’s request

 This entry was posted in 3d, environment, fabrication, materials, product design, supply chain.
 Bookmark the permalink.
-Post a comment or leave a trackback: Trackback URL.
+Both comments and trackbacks are currently closed.

 One Trackback